KN-Integra/integra.content/README.md

 ## What should be in the page

-Every page should have the following snippet at the top of the file:
+Every page should have the following YAML preamble at the top of the file:

 ```yaml
 ---